danbev/learning-iot/notes/bluetooth.md

 `Passkey Display` can also be used where one of the peers randomally generates a 6-digit passkey and the other side is asked to enter it.

-`Out Of Bound (OOB)` this way additional data is transferred outside of BLE, like Near Field Communication (NFC).
+`Out Of Bound (OOB)` in this mode additional data is transferred outside of BLE, like Near Field Communication (NFC).

 Security Keys:
 * Encryption Information (Long Term Key (LTK)) and Master Information (EDIV, Rand)

-### WiFi Direct
-Is  a peer-to-peer connection and and does not need a wifi access point.
-It uses the same frequency and similar bandwidth and speed as normal WiFi.

 ### Near-Field Communication (NFC)
 Other wireless devices emit radio signals but NFC communicate with an EM field (not a wave that is) between two coils.
 So these two coils need to be very close to each other for this to work.
-There can be passive tags don't have any power source of their own and instead get their power from the reader over the EM field.
+There can be passive tags that don't have any power source of their own and instead get their power from the reader over the EM field.

 ### Low-Power, Short-Range, Low-Data, Mesh technologies
-Mesh means many-to-many so with these technologies we can send a message to a destination device without being directly connected to that device:
+Mesh means `many-to-many` so with these technologies we can send a message to a destination device without being directly connected to that device:
 ```
  A ---> B --> C
 ```
-In this case A want to send a message to device C but is only sending to B which migth be closer.
-A might be too far away to even be able to send to C. There can be many hops here and they can be spread out over fairly long distance and still have low power consuption for the devices.
+In this case A wants to send a message to device C but is only sending to B which migth be closer.
+A might be too far away to even be able to send to C.
+There can be many hops here and they can be spread out over fairly long distance and still have low power consuption for the devices.

 Examples: BlueTooth Low-Energy, ZigBee, Z-Wave, and 6LoWPAN.